 Deductible Savings Benefit

-For every year that you don’t make a claim, you can earn $50 toward lowering your deductible if you do make a claim.
+For every year that you don’t make a claim, you can earn $50 toward lowering your deductible when you do make a claim.
 This benefit is limited to $250, and it’s not available in all states.
 This is a great way to reduce your MetLife premium.

 Usage-Based Insurance and MetLife’s MyJourney App